CAcertOrg/cacert-infradocs/docs/systems/emailout.rst

 Postfix has a very good security reputation.
 The system is patched regularly.

+The Puppet agent package and a few dependencies are installed from the official Puppet APT repository because the versions in Debian are too old to use modern Puppet features.

 Critical Configuration items
 ============================

+The system configuration is managed via Puppet profiles.
+There should be no configuration items outside of the :cacertgit:`cacert-puppet`.

 Keys and X.509 certificates
 ---------------------------